 The proposed project must be operating within the regional scope described in section 3.1.2.1 and the defined theme for each funding window, and must contribute to the programme's intended outcome of enhanced and sustained actions on emissions reductions.
-This includes delivering capacity building activities which respond to the defined themes.
+In the wake of Covid-19, projects should be able to demonstrate how they will contribute to a green, inclusive and resilient recovery.